Can’t decide which things to do in Bangkok in three days? Overwhelmed with choice?

-I didn’t visit the pet section but I’ve been told to stay away - animals in captivity, of all sorts.
-Enough said.
+I didn’t visit the pet section but I’ve been told it’s full of animals in captivity, of all sorts.

 At the end of the day, when evening comes and the sun goes down, the views across Bangkok can be amazing – and a sky bar in Bangkok is the perfect spot to watch it all.